Lancashire GAA: Clubs

 Clubs contest the Lancashire Senior Hurling Championship.

 County team

 Lancashire competed in the Lory Meagher Cup (Tier 5 of the All-Ireland Senior Hurling Championship) for the first time in 2015.

 2018 was their inaugural appearance in the national hurling league.
 They won the Allianz Hurling League Division 3B title at the first attempt.

-National Hurling League Division 3B (1): 2018

 The Lancashire Senior Hurling League (All Britain Hurling Shield Group A Northern Section) is currently contested by four teams: Wolf Tones, Fullen Gaels, Yorkshire Emeralds (Leeds), and Ceann Creige (Glasgow).